Baby Yoda Reveals The Secret To His Cuteness On SNL

 Baby Yoda has taken the world by storm.
 The small, silent alien was introduced as a character on the Disney+ show The Mandalorian and, thanks to his undeniable cuteness, he has since taken on a life of his own, spawning dozens of memes and even a line of merch.
 Of course, Saturday Night Live’s “Weekend Update” had to get to the bottom of this phenomenon, so co-anchor Michael Che had Baby Yoda himself — aka cast member Kyle Mooney in green face paint — drop by to talk about his newfound fame.

 “People are liking the show.
 All the memes and the fans, some sliding in the DMs a little bit,” SNL’s Baby Yoda says from his round space carriage.
-“It’s been very... beneficial.”
+“It’s been very...beneficial.”

 Advertisement